Nil19/python/README.md

 :white_check_mark: List Comprehension by Building a Case Converter Program

-:large_blue_circle: Regular Expressions by Building a Password Generator
+:white_check_mark: Regular Expressions by Building a Password Generator

-:white_circle: Algorithm Design by Building a Shortest Path Algorithm
+:large_blue_circle: Algorithm Design by Building a Shortest Path Algorithm

 :white_circle: Recursion by Soling the Tower of Hanoi Puzzle